Startups are encouraging a return to the office to enhance collaboration and drive innovation.

 Here are our practical tips for you implement your return to the office in your startup:

-- Organise team-building activities: Plan more regular casual check-ins or social events to rebuild relationships and foster a sense of community.
+Organise team-building activities: Plan more regular casual check-ins or social events to rebuild relationships and foster a sense of community.
 This can help alleviate anxiety about coming back.
+After some ideas?
+We've got the best team building activities for you right here.

 As we navigate the transition back to the office in 2024 and 2025, it’s clear that returning to a physical workspace offers many advantages for startups.